 Japanese Knotweed Is A Natural Laxative

-Infused within its cells is a bowel regulator known as Emodin, which makes Japanese Knotweed an excellent, natural laxative.
-Emodin also turns the weed into an effective healer of stomach ailments, cramps, and bloating, and gastrointestinal issues, like constipation.
-Unfortunately, many herbalists and distributors of the herb use processes that maximize the resveratrol, while reducing the amount of Emodin in the final product.
+Infused within its cells is a bowel regulator known as emodin, which makes Japanese Knotweed an excellent, natural laxative.
+Emodin also turns the weed into an effective healer of stomach ailments, cramps, bloating, and gastrointestinal issues like constipation.
+Unfortunately, many herbalists and distributors of the herb use processes that maximize the resveratrol, while reducing the amount of emodin in the final product.

 Let’s Get To The Full List of Benefits!